FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

   - `context`: Callback Context
 - Return:
-  - Task ID of the contract event subscription, C-style string
+  - task id of contract event subscription, c-style string

 ### `bcos_event_sub_unsubscribe_event`

 - Prototype:
   - `void bcos_event_sub_unsubscribe_event(void* sdk, const char* id)`
 - Function:
-  - Cancel Contract Event Subscription
+  - Cancel contract event subscription
 - Parameters:
   - `sdk`: 'sdk 'pointer
   - `id`: The ID of the task to which the contract event is subscribed, and the return value of 'bcos _ event _ sub _ subscribe _ event'

 ## 6. Tool class

-This summary introduces'c-The basic tools of the SDK, including the 'KeyPair' signature object, the 'ABI' codec, and the construction of signature transactions.。
+This summary describes the use of the basic tools of 'c-sdk', including 'KeyPair' signature objects, 'ABI' encoding and decoding, and constructing signature transactions。

 ### 6.1 'KeyPair' Signature Object